Route Handlers

 Edge and Node.js Runtimes

 Route Handlers have an isomorphic Web API to support both Edge and Node.js runtimes seamlessly, including support for streaming.
-Since Route Handlers use the same route segment configuration as pages and layouts, they support long-awaited features like general-purpose statically regenerated Route Handlers.
+Since Route Handlers use the same route segment configuration as Pages and Layouts, they support long-awaited features like general-purpose statically regenerated Route Handlers.

 You can use the runtime segment config option to specify the runtime:

-export const runtime = 'experimental-edge';
+export const runtime = 'edge' // 'nodejs' is the default

-You can use Route Handlers to return non-UI content such as robots.txt, rss.xml, and sitemap.xml.
+You can use Route Handlers to return non-UI content.
+Note that sitemap.xml, robots.txt, app icons, and open graph images all have built-in support.

 export async function GET() {

-return new Response(`User-agent: *
+return new Response(

 }